aquasecurity/trivy-operator/docs/settings.md

 | `compliance.failEntriesLimit`                  | `"10"`                                | Limit the number of fail entries per control check in the cluster compliance detail report.                                                                                                                                         |

 !!! tip
-    You can find it handy to delete a configuration key, which was not created by default by the `starboard install` command.
-For example, the following `kubectl patch` command deletes the `trivy.httpProxy` key:
+    You can delete a configuration key.For example, the following `kubectl patch` command deletes the `trivy.httpProxy` key:
     ```
     TRIVY_OPERATOR_NAMESPACE=<your trivy operator namespace>
     ```